You probably know that planes can't fly close to the White House—but did you know that Disney World is also a no-fly zone?

 Washington, D.C.

-The nation’s capital, where the president, members of Congress, and centers of government reside, is possibly the no-fly zone that makes the most sense.
+The nation’s capital, where the president, members of Congress and centers of government reside, is arguably the no-fly zone that makes the most sense.
 There is a “Special Flight Rules Area” that covers a 30-mile radius around Ronald Reagan International Airport.
-It’s the reason Reagan International Airport is one of the airports with the most nerve-racking takeoffs and landings.
+It’s the reason Reagan International is one of the scariest airports for takeoffs and landings.
 Pilots have to carefully maneuver around the no-fly zones, sometimes swerving and creating a somewhat uncomfortable takeoff for passengers.
 And the proceedings if someone violates the no-fly zone are no joke.
-In 2005, a pilot and flying student accidentally veered into the no-fly zone; all of the Capitol had to be hastily evacuated.
+In 2005, a pilot and flying student accidentally veered into the no-fly zone; the Capitol building, Supreme Court and White House had to be hastily evacuated.

 Camp David

 Another common residence of POTUS makes this list of no-fly zones: Camp David in Maryland.
-This presidential country retreat is a “prohibited area,” which defines the airspace that craft must avoid.
-Prohibited areas like these are designated with a P, for “prohibited,” followed by a number; Camp David’s is P-40.
+This presidential country retreat is a “prohibited area,” which defines the airspace that aircraft must avoid.
+Prohibited areas like these are designated with a P, for “prohibited,” followed by a number—Camp David’s is P-40.
 The area designated by P-40 has a radius of three nautical miles.
-The prohibition is always in effect, but when the president is visiting, the no-fly zone is expanded by way of a TFR, or temporary flight restriction.
-The TFR grows the no-fly zone to ten nautical miles.
-Find out the rules First Families are supposed to follow.
+The prohibition is always in effect, but when the president or first family is visiting, the no-fly zone is expanded by way of a TFR, or temporary flight restriction.
+The TFR grows the no-fly zone to 10 nautical miles.

 Area 51

-This infamous military base that had hordes of people planning to storm it in 2019, hoping to catch sight of extraterrestrial evidence, is a no-fly zone like several other military locations.
-The area around it is restricted to most, but not all, air travel.
-The only commuter flights allowed to fly to Area 51 must originate from a specific terminal at a specific airport (Las Vegas’s McCarran International Airport).
+This infamous military base that had hordes of people planning to storm it in 2019, hoping to catch sight of extraterrestrial evidence, is a no-fly zone, like several other military locations.
+The area around it is restricted to most—but not all—air travel.
+The only commuter flights allowed to fly to Area 51 must originate from a specific terminal at a specific airport: Las Vegas’s McCarran International Airport.
 The planes themselves must use the call sign “Janet” to get clearance to enter the airspace.
-Learn more secrets the government is keeping about Area 51.

 Disneyland and Disney World